-Paramount is committed to responsible and sustainable business practices, which strengthen our ability to innovate and better serve our partners, audiences and shareholders.
-We are building our environmental, social and governance ("ESG") strategy and unifying our messages, with the goal of transparently communicating about our most material ESG impacts and initiatives.
+Paramount is committed to responsible and sustainable business practices, which strengthen our ability to innovate and better serve our partners, audiences and stockholders.
+We continue to expand upon our environmental, social and governance ("ESG") strategy, with the goal of transparently managing and communicating our most material ESG impacts and initiatives.